Swarathmica-infraspec/payout-management-system/README.md

 # Database Setup

-We use PostgreSQL running inside Docker for persistant storage.
+We use PostgreSQL(17.6-trixie) running inside Docker for persistant storage.

 ## 1. Start Postgres with Docker Compose